FredHutch/tfcb_2022/lectures/lecture04/03-redirection/README.md

     grep AAA ../sequence.gb

- You get some extra unwanted lines.
+ You get an extra unwanted line that is not part of the header.
  Instead use a pipe to filter only results within the header, and then look for the AAA pattern

     grep '/' ../sequence.gb | grep AAA